HMRC Criminal Investigations

 - where the individual concerned holds a position of trust or responsibility

 - where false or forged documents have been used

-- where matters involve advisors, accountants, solicitors and others who have acted in a ‘professional’ capacity
+- where matters involve advisors, accountants, solicitors and others that have acted in a professional capacity

 How we can help